wastore/azure-storage-samples-for-python/ClientSideEncryptionToServerSideEncryptionMigrationSamples/ClientSideLocalKeyToCustomerProvidedKey/README.md

 # Local Key Client Side Encryption Migration to Customer Provided Key Server Side Encryption

-This program functions as a migration of data in Azure Storage from client side encryption with a local key to server side encryption using a Customer Provided Key.
+This script functions as a sample of how to migrate data that was uploaded using client-side encryption with a local key to use server-side encryption with a Customer-Provided Key.
+The sample includes a script to generate sample data, `create_sample_data.py`, as well as a script that will migrate all data within a given container, `miration.py`.

 ## Getting Started
 ### Prerequisites
-Requires installation of [Python](https://www.python.org/downloads/) and [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+Requires installation of [Python 3](https://www.python.org/downloads/) and [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (if you wish to programaticaly generate an encryption scope).
 Requires an [Azure subscription](https://azure.microsoft.com/en-us/free/) and an [Azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

+This sample requires the following packages to be installed: azure-storage-blob

-## How to Use
+## Setup
-###Setting Up the Program
-#### exampleDataCreator.py
+#### Settings
-In the exampleDataCreator folder, please navigate to exampleDataCreator.py for a program example of what setup you should have completed before running the main program, migration.py.
-In this program, that means having performed client side encryption with a local key and having had uploaded it to Azure Storage as a blob.
+The migration script and the sample data script require various settings about your Storage Account, Key Vault, etc. Please fill in the required values in `settings.py`.
+Also included in the settings file is a sample `KeyWrapper` which must be replaced with your key wrapping class.
+This is used to perform decryption of your encrypted blobs and to generate sample data.

+### Creating sample data
-It is not required to run this file in order to run migration.py
+The migration script expects some data to be set up ahead of time.
+Please see `create_sample_data.py` to see an example or to create sample data for testing.
+It is not required to run this file in order to run `migration.py`.
-####settings.py
-In the setup folder, please read through and update the settings.py file with the required information before running the main program, migration.py.
-All of the information in the settings.py file is required, or else the program will not function.
-####migration.py
-As this program is a migration from local client side encryption, for the program to run you must replace decryption() with your personal decryption method, so that the program can undo your encryption.
-This specific program is using Cryptography.Fernet to perform decryption.
-####client side encryption key
-If you plan to run the main program with your encrypted content, please add the file containing your encryption key to the setup folder

-###Running the Main Program
-####migration.py
-After following the above steps under _Setting Up The Program_, all that is required to perform the migration is to run the file migration.py.
-This program will decrypt the local key client side encryption and re-upload the blob to Azure Storage with Customer Provided Key Server Side Encryption.
+## Migration Script
+Once setup is complete, the migration script, `migration.py` can be run to migrate all data within the provided container.
+The container name is provided in `settings.py`.
+Depending on the size fo the cotnainer, this could take some time.